-ER: So, think about this is like the new reality that you're facing.
-Because you started off just saying that you'd grown up in Alabama, and you just thought that you were only used to hearing about it but not directly affected.
+ER: So, think about this is, like, the new reality that you're facing.
+Because you start off just saying that you'd grown up in Alabama, and you just thought that you were only used to hearing about it but not directly affected.
 I could sense how traumatic and vivid that must have been, just in your emotions, talking about.

-ER: Stepping away from that part, thinking about the moments after, can you walk us through -
+ER: Thinking about, kind of stepping away from that part, thinking about the moments after, can you walk us through -